ansonb/FeTA_TMLR/README.md

 # How Expressive are Transformers in Spectral Domain for Graphs?

-This repository implements the approach outlined in the paper "How Expressive are Transformers in Spectral Domain for Graphs?"
+This repository implements the approach outlined in the paper "How Expressive are Transformers in Spectral Domain for Graphs?".
+Note: This is the code that was submitted for the review.
+For purposes of keeping information anonymous the code(variables, function names, comments etc.) may not be very understandable.
+We are in the process of cleaning the code and will push the changes post this.
+Please write back in case of any queries.

 ## Short Description about FeTA